Trial Search Results

 BrainGate2: Feasibility Study of an Intracortical Neural Interface System for Persons With Tetraplegia

-The purpose of this study is to obtain preliminary device safety information and demonstrate proof of principle (feasibility of efficacy) of the ability of people with tetraplegia to control a computer cursor and other assistive devices with their thoughts.
+The purpose of this study is to obtain preliminary device safety information and demonstrate proof of principle (feasibility) of the ability of people with tetraplegia to control a computer cursor and other assistive devices with their thoughts.

 Stanford is currently accepting patients for this trial.